omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

-urls.py (haven't uploaded at home) settings.py (haven't uploaded at home) created templates/profile.html (haven't uploaded at home)
+urls.py (haven't uploaded at home) settings.py (haven't uploaded at home) created templates/profile.html (haven't uploaded at home) base_generic.html

 Functionality completed on 5/15/2019:
 - added durations for all amraps from crossfit mainsite
 - Create a user homepage (redirects to this page after login)
         - shows list of users current workout instances on user homepage
+- Changed link in sidebar so that Home button goes to users homepage (code on base_generic.html) No longer have link to index view (not needed)

 Notes:
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create